Causes of Aggression: A Psychological Perspective

 The Social Cognitive approach has undergone several elaborations since it was ﬁrst presented and continues to exert a strong inﬂuence.
 There are, however, several criticisms of this approach, one being that it is not unified enough.

-It has also been criticized for being too focused on rational and cognitive aspects of behavior; e.g. it does not explain why people who are not normally aggressive sometimes behave uncharacteristically aggressive in some situations.
-The Bobo doll experiment itself is controversial; one criticism being that the children who acted aggressively in the experiment tended to be ones rated as aggressive anyway, implying that factors, such as emotions and personality are ignored by this approach.
-Also, it is difficult to generalize the findings to real life as most experiments are done in a lab and this is not very realistic.
-However, some of the research on relationship between watching violence in the media and real life aggression supports Bandura.
+It has also been criticized for being too focused on rational and cognitive aspects of behavior; e.g., it does not explain why people who are not normally aggressive sometimes behave uncharacteristically aggressively in some situations.
+The Bobo doll experiment itself is controversial, one criticism being that the children who acted aggressively in the experiment tended to be those rated as aggressive anyway, implying that factors such as emotions and personality are ignored by this approach.
+Also, it is difficult to generalize its findings to real life, as most experiments are done in a lab.
+However, some of the research on the relationship between watching violence in the media and real-life aggression supports Bandura.

-The neo-association theory also depends on experiments for its claims, with only co relational data for real life aggression.
-Ethical constraints limit field studies, as exposure to aggression, in whatever form, is likely to increase potential for violence in observers and this has serious implications.
+The neo-association theory also depends on experiments for its claims, with only co-relational data for real-life aggression.
+Ethical constraints limit field studies as exposure to aggression, in whatever form, is likely to increase the potential for violence in observers, and this has serious implications.
 (Glassman, 2004)

-The Cognitive approach offers a more comprehensive view of aggression than the Psychodynamic approach, yet to set ‘nature’ against ‘nurture’ in discussing aggression is to create a false dichotomy.
-Both heredity and social learning are important factors and human beings it seems are neither driven completely by their urges, nor helplessly vulnerable to environmental influences.
-Even when one is disposed to aggress and capable of behaving aggressively, a speciﬁc situation must elicit the act.
+The cognitive approach offers a more comprehensive view of aggression than the psychodynamic approach, yet to set ‘nature’ against ‘nurture’ in discussing aggression is to create a false dichotomy.
+Both heredity and social learning are important factors, and human beings, it seems, are neither driven completely by their urges nor helplessly vulnerable to environmental influences.
+Even when one is disposed to aggression and capable of behaving aggressively, a speciﬁc situation must elicit the act.
 Thus, in order to fully understand the complicated nature of aggression, further research is required into both factors before drawing any final conclusion.